Next-Search/scratchpad/AHistoryOfSearchEngines.md

 - 2008 - DuckDuckGo is launched.
 - 2009 - Google launches Social Search in Google Labs.
 - 2010 - Blekko which offers greater query control through slashtags becomes available.
+  - 2015 - Blekko is acquired by IBM and shut down.
 - 2011 - Google, Yahoo, and Microsoft announce Schema.org.